mr-c/shouldacite/should-I-cite-this-software.md

-You are writing up your research and wonder if you should cite a particular software package that you used.
+You are writing up your research and wonder if you should cite a particular software package that **you used**.

+(This guide is not for making the citation decision for software related to the that which you wrote or are using)

 # Should you cite this particular piece of software?